 Spring cleaning?
-Make sure to properly dispose of medications
+Here’s how to dispose of medications properly

-Leftover medications can easily get into the wrong hands; here’s how often to assess.
+Leftover medications can easily get into the wrong hands; here’s how to dispose of medication and when to assess.

 As thousands of Americans plan for the ritual of spring cleaning, health care professionals at Monroe Carell Jr. Children’s Hospital at Vanderbilt want to add one more area to the list: medicine cabinets.